ArshidBaba/Titanic-Disaster-Challenge-Machine-Learning-/README.md

 # Titanic-Disaster-Challenge
-Titanic disaster challenge is the beginners challenge on kaggle
+Titanic disaster challenge is the machine learning challenge on kaggle